challenger71498/ProxyServer/README.md

 # Known Issues

-- [ ] Critical memory leak issue when socket connection finishes.
+- [ ] Socket is not released when socket connection finishes.